reficio/soap-ws/README.md

 Yes, that's what soap-ws can do for you.
 But it can do much more, just dive in and check the plethora of stuff that we have implemented.

-### SOAP specifications - what is supported
+### What is supported?
 * supports WSDL 1.1
 * supports SOAP 1.1 and 1.2
 * supports all four WS flavors: rpc-encoded, rpc-literal, document-literal and document-encoded
-* supports SSL
+* supports SSL and basic-authentication
+* supports SOCKS and HTTP(s) proxies
+* supports SpringFramework

 ### Main features

 soap-builder:

+* fetch, parse and store WSDL (hierarchical WSDL and hierarchical XSD supported)
 * soap message generation in the XML format on the basis of imported WSDL

-* fetch and store of a hierarchical WSDL with hierarchical XSD included in it
+soap-client:

+* communication and message handling purely in the XML format
+* basic authentication and SSL support
+* HTTP and SOCKS proxy support, with/without basic authentication

 soap-server:

 * endpoint exposition - communication and message handling purely in the XML format
+* extensive operation matcher - validate and match a request to a BindingOperation from the WSDL
-* auto-responder - respond to a soap request with a sample content - in an unit-test
+* auto-responder - respond to a soap request with a sample content
 * HTTP and HTTPS support
-* extensive operation matcher - match a request to a BindingOperation from the WSDL

-soap-client:

-* communication and message handling purely in the XML format
-* basic authentication and SSL support
-* proxy with basic authentication support
-* proper SOAPAction support in both SOAP versions

 ### License
 The project is open-source and distributed under the Apache license, Version 2.0.
-One module (soap-builder) is distributed under the LGPL 2.1 license (see the Note).
+One module (soap-legacy) is distributed under the LGPL 2.1 license (see the Note).
 You can confidently use soap-ws in your commercial project.

 ## User Guide